Ir directamente al contenido

 Acerca de Océane Moutot

-Océane Moutot, a French graphic and type designer with over four years of industry experience, is dedicated to creating top-notch, contemporary typefaces.
-Drawing inspiration from both historical and vernacular fonts, she has produced a range of exceptional typefaces, including Honesty, Sincerity, Brahmana, Lakshmi, Sincerity Stencil, and her most recent releases, Anori, Hecate, and Clarinette.
-Her debut font, Honesty, is a 16-style flared, lapidary, or incised sans typeface family that was inspired by the Trajan column carvings and Berthold Wolpe's Albertus (1938).
+Océane Moutot is a talented French graphic and type designer with over nine years of experience in the industry, committed to crafting high-quality, contemporary typefaces.
+Her work draws inspiration from both historical and vernacular fonts, resulting in a diverse portfolio of exceptional typefaces.
+Notable creations include Honesty, Sincerity, Brahmana, Lakshmi, Sincerity Stencil, and her latest releases, Anori, Hecate, and Clarinette.
+Her debut font, Honesty, features a 16-style flared, lapidary, or incised sans typeface family, influenced by the Trajan column carvings and Berthold Wolpe's Albertus (1938).
+With a focus on design innovation and a unique blend of styles, Océane's typefaces cater to a variety of industries, making her work a valuable asset for graphic designers and brands seeking to enhance their visual identity.

 Seguir leyendo